 Leaning out of a train window of a moving train was a particularly enjoyable experience for children: to feel the wind rushing into one's face and through one's hair and to see the engine belching out smoke as the train rounded a bend.

 Irrespective of whether anyone was leaning out of the window, it was not always easy to get agreement among the passengers about how far the window should be pulled down.
-It could be far too draughty for passengers sitting facing the direction of travel, but not for the passengers facing them.
+It could be too draughty and dirty for passengers sitting facing the direction of travel, but not for the passengers on the opposite side.

 Although I clearly remember the mesh covered windows against shattered glass on the London Underground in World War Two, I don't remember it for buses or long distance trains.
 After the war of course it was removed as quickly as humanly possible, so that we could see out of the windows again.

 I understand that the trains in some other local areas did have window protection against shattered glass.
 These were areas on which the Germans concentrated their bombing because they were particularly important for Britain's war effort.
 Examples were:

 - London - on the London Underground, but possibly also on some buses and other trains

 - Birmingham which was an important industrial centre

 - Liverpool which was a major port

 - Manchester which was an important industrial centre

 - Glasgow which was a major port and industrial centre